 5. Taleju Bhawani

-Taleju became the guardian deity of the Malla kings and Taleju temples were built in her honor in all the three cities.
+Taleju became the guardian deity of the Malla kings and Taleju temples were built in her honor in all three cities.
 The temple is one-storeyed.
 The artworks found in the temple are regarded among best in Nepal.
 The temple square consists of two shrines for two female deities, Taleju Bhawani and Kumari.
 The temple of Taleju has always been one of Bhaktapur’s most sacred spots, traditionally closed to all but the reigning kings.
 The Taleju temple stands in the Mulchok Court.
 At present, only Hindus are allowed to go inside the temple and the goddess cannot be photographed.

 6. Kumari Ghar

 Just beside the Kathmandu Durbar Square, there stands big 3 storied Kumari Ghar which is home for the kumaris “The Living Goddess of Nepal”.
-It is, therefore, the holy monument for all the Nepalese that exemplify the ornate craftsmanship.
-Typically, it is popular for extra-ordinary carved wooden balconies and windows comprising gold crafted window as well which was built by King Jaya Prakash Malla in 1727 A.D.
+It is, therefore, the holy monument for all the Nepalese that exemplify ornate craftsmanship.
+Typically, it is popular for extra-ordinary carved wooden balconies and windows comprising a gold crafted window as well which was built by King Jaya Prakash Malla in 1727 A.D.